 Automotive components must be tested at regular intervals to ensure quality standards.
 A fuel pump back-pressure test stand can be built with Proportion-Air (and Burling Valve) components to handle the testing of a variety of fuel pump sizes.

-It would be very expensive (and dangerous) to use actual fuel for this test, which is why the fluid is a “fuel mimic”, called Stoddard Solvent, also called “white spirit”.
+It would be very expensive (and dangerous) to use actual fuel for this test, which is why the fluid is a “fuel mimic,” called Stoddard Solvent, or “white spirit.”
 It mimics the characteristics of fuel without being nearly as flammable.
-However, it is a liquid – So, the Proportion-Air DST, stainless steel sensor is used as 2nd loop feedback to the QB2 – for compatibility.
+However, it is a liquid – so the Proportion-Air DST stainless steel sensor is used as 2nd loop feedback to the QB2 for compatibility.